ForNetCode/documentation/plan.md

 - [ ] Linux desktop

 ## Thinking Feature
-replace wireguard to webrtc, then P2P is more easy to be done.
+replace wireguard to WebRTC, then P2P is more easy to be done. it may be possible to use the cloud service of WebRTC to enhance p2p possiblity and stable connection.